rbprsp/search_engine/readme.md

 ### Using

-1. Create config file with name `config.json`
+1. Create config file with name `config.json` and requests file with name `requests.json`
 2. Add this lines to the config.json:
     ```json
     {